-We expense sales commissions and credit card fees during the period in which the corresponding revenue is earned.
+We expense OPTAVIA Coach compensation and credit card fees during the period in which the corresponding revenue is earned.
 These costs are deferred along with the revenues for goods that are in transit and not received by clients by period end.
 These costs are recorded in selling, general and administrative expense in the accompanying Consolidated Statements of Income.